Engineering Management

 Project Management and Engineering Economics.

-David G Spurlock, Associate Teaching Professor
+David G Spurlock, Teaching Professor

 PHD University of Illinois Urbana